kfrederix/angular-signals-workshop/README.md

-# AngularSignalsWorkshop
+# Angular Signals Workshop

-Learn Angular signals by doing.
+Learn Angular Signals by solving a few problems.

 ## What is this?

 This is an Nx monorepo containing several mini Angular apps.
-Each of these apps serves as a starting point for solving a particular challenge.
-The goal of these challenges is to become familiar with concepts and patterns involving Angular signals.
+Each of these apps serves as a starting point for solving a particular problem.
+The goal of these exercises is to become familiar with concepts and patterns involving Angular signals.

 ## Slides